catalyst-cloud/catalystcloud-docs/README.md

 # Catalyst Cloud Documentation

-This is the official documentation for the [Catalyst Cloud](https://catalystcloud.nz/), written by [Catalyst IT Limited](https://catalyst.net.nz/) with community contributions.
+This is the official documentation for the [Catalyst Cloud](https://catalystcloud.nz/).

 ## Contributions